Merav Michaeli: Personal life

-During the 90s, Michaeli was in a relationship with Israeli TV and radio producer and host Erez Tal.
+During the 1990s Michaeli was in a relationship with Israeli TV and radio producer and host Erez Tal.

-Since 2007, Michaeli's partner is television producer, host and comedian Lior Schleien.
+Since 2007 Michaeli's partner is television producer, host, and comedian Lior Schleien.
 She lives in Tel Aviv, near Schleien.
 In a 2018 interview, Michaeli stated in an interview that she didn't feel sorry for not having children and that "she never wanted to become a mother".
 Despite this claim, in August 2021, Michaeli and Schleien's son was born in the United States by surrogate pregnancy.
-In April 2023, Michaeli announced that their second son had been born via surrogacy.
-In April 2025, the couple announced the birth of their third daughter Noa.
+In April 2023 Michaeli announced that their second son had been born via surrogacy.
+In April 2025 the couple announced the birth of their third child, Noa.